 “The Home of Outstanding Criminology Students”

-Our School of Criminal Justice Education (SCJE) is committed to providing a solid academic and training ground to our BSCrim students through various online activities and drills to equip our students with the skills needed to apply theoretical perspectives to practical application.
+Our College of Criminology is committed to providing a solid academic and training ground to our BSCriminology students through various activities and drills to equip our students with the skills needed to apply theoretical perspectives to practical applications.

 Why Choose St. Anne College Lucena, Inc.’s BS Criminology program?

-- SACLI’s Criminology Department was recognized by the Philippine Regulatory Commission (PRC) when the first batch hurdled the board examination.
+From 2011 up to the present, SACLI consistently achieving the above PRC National Passing Rate.
+Our College of Crimiology was recognized by the Philippine Regulatory Commission (PRC) when the first batch hurdled the board examination.
 SACLI’s first passer, Ms. Wilna A. Caiña, is now in the PNP.
 Another humble accomplishment is when the institution bagged a 100% passing rate in the April 7,8 & 9, 2010 board examination.
-From 2011 up to the present, SACLI consistently achieving the above PRC National Passing Rate.

 Recipient of various criminology excellence awards